White House decries China rhetoric over Pelosi Taiwan visit - NewsBreak

 White House decries China rhetoric over Pelosi Taiwan visit

-The White House on Monday decried Beijing's rhetoric over an expected visit by House Speaker Nancy Pelosi to Taiwan , vowing the United States “will not take the bait or engage in saber rattling” and has no interest in increasing tensions with China .
+WASHINGTON — (AP) — The White House on Monday decried Beijing's rhetoric over an expected visit by House Speaker Nancy Pelosi to Taiwan, vowing the United States "will not take the bait or engage in saber rattling" and has no interest in increasing tensions with China.

 White House National Security Council spokesman John Kirby underscored that the decision on whether to visit the self-ruled island that China claims as its own was ultimately Pelosi's.
 He noted that members of Congress have routinely visited Taiwan over the years.